 Identify how you want it to be a stepping stone too.
 That might look like preparing for too much, but will help you stay focused and driven.
 As someone once said, “see your career as a marathon, not a sprint.”

 It is okay to fear a change in career path.
-However, instead of letting that fear stop you, let it drive you into conquering it in the end.
+However, instead of letting that fear stop you, let it drive you to conquer it in the end.